 Currently, Alex is part of a class action litigation team that represents diesel truck owners fighting against U.S. auto manufacturers — Ford, General Motors, FCA (Chrysler) — for allegedly selling millions of diesel trucks equipped with defective CP4 fuel injection pumps that disintegrate and destroy the truck’s engine, leaving consumers with repair bills that range from $8,000.00 to $20,000.00 per vehicle.

-Alex is a sought-after speaker and he regularly presents on cutting-edge legal topics.
+He is also a sought-after speaker and he regularly presents on cutting-edge legal topics.
 This year, Alex will address audiences across the country about how law firms can improve results by conducting in-house mock trials.
-In the past year, Alex has lectured at the Advanced Personal Injury Law Conference in Dallas, on the latest tactics in the financial aspect of budgeting a personal injury lawsuit, and was a featured speaker at the Texas ALP 2018 Fall Education Conference.
-Alex regularly speaks at continuing education events for the Texas Bar College and the Texas Board of Legal Specialization in Civil Trial, Civil Appellate, and Personal Injury Trial Law, and was honored to speak at the 2018 LitiQuest Litiquest 2018 conference at Google Headquarters in New York.
+In the past year, Alex has lectured at the Advanced Personal Injury Law Conference in Dallas, on the latest tactics in the financial aspect of budgeting a personal injury lawsuit and was a featured speaker at the Texas ALP 2018 Fall Education Conference.
+Alex regularly speaks at continuing education events for the Texas Bar College and the Texas Board of Legal Specialization in Civil Trial, Civil Appellate, and Personal Injury Trial Law, and was honored to speak at the Litiquest 2018 conference at Google Headquarters in New York.

-Alex often gives back to his community by working with local middle school, high school, and college mock trial teams.
+Alex often gives back to his community by working with local middle school, high school and college mock trial teams.
 He enjoys working with the students and helping them expand their knowledge in mock trial techniques.